ianrose/resources/README.md

 - [Netlify](https://www.netlify.com/): CDN, Continuous deployment, 1 click HTTPS, and all the services you need.
 - [Staticland](https://static.land/): Static sites with free, automatic SSL for custom domains.

+## Email

+- [Buttondown](https://buttondown.email/): The easiest way to start and grow your newsletter.
+- [Tinyletter](https://tinyletter.com/): TinyLetter is a personal newsletter service brought to you by the people behind MailChimp

 ## Lists

 - [The New School's Journalism Design](https://trello.com/b/L7M9gril/journalism-design-resources): Journalism and design resources